bchaffin/bchaffin.github.io/prime-races/prime-races.markdown

 The [Chebyshev bias](https://en.wikipedia.org/wiki/Chebyshev%27s_bias) is the observation that if one counts primes mod 4 up to some limit, there are very often more primes of the form 4k+3 than 4k+1.
 In general, primes mod *M* are "lumpily" distributed, with some residues trailing others for long (sometimes extremely long) stretches; however Littlewood proved that every residue will lead at some point, and in fact will lead an infinite number of times.
 There's a good overview in this [excellent paper](https://dms.umontreal.ca/~andrew/PDF/PrimeRace.pdf) by Andrew Granville and Greg Martin.

 Mike's initial question was about primes mod 100.
 There are 40 possible residues, and 39 of them are known to lead at some point; the last of those is 43, which takes the lead at 11342219743.
-Only 41 has never been in the lead, so naturally we'd like to find the place where it leads.
+Only 41 has never been in the lead, so naturally we'd like to find the place where it takes the lead (which it must, eventually).

 Some other races we'll look at:
 - [A275939](https://oeis.org/A275939) - For every modulus *q*, consider the race between residue 1 and -1.
 Residue 1 is generally disadvantaged, so the question is when does 1 take the lead.
 The answer was known for all *q* < 1000, except for *q*=12 and *q*=24.